 About this Course

-This course is designed for students interested in developing the skills needed to do developmental, structural, substantive, and line editing of a range of media that publish in print and online, including magazines, news, academic journals, short stories and books (novels to general nonfiction).
-Guest speakers discuss the editorial and publishing environment and the pressures of working with variable deadlines and a wide range of writers.
+You'll gain the skills needed for developmental, structural, substantive and line editing with a range of media both in print and online.
+You’ll work through practical examples from a wide range of materials — magazines, news articles, websites, academic journals, short stories, books (novels to general nonfiction) and more.
+Guest speakers will discuss the editorial and publishing environment and the pressures of working with variable deadlines and a range of writers.

-The course presents various editorial problems and solutions, and students develop their skills by working through practical examples from a wide range of materials.
-You will complete in-class exercises and receive feedback from peers and the instructor.
-The course also covers identifying audience, the writer’s voice and structural problems, as well as reorganizing, revising and researching or writing new content.
-Students will gain practice in techniques for communicating with authors, other editors and publication staff.
-You will also explore networking strategies for obtaining editing work.
+You’ll learn tips for identifying an audience, the writer’s voice and structural problems, as well as reorganizing, revising and researching or writing new content.
+You’ll also practice communicating with authors, other editors and publication staff, and explore networking strategies for obtaining editing work.

 - Best practices in file management, transparent editing and workflow